 This type of alignment sets different design parts to the middle of the design area, whether a canvas, page or layer.
 Center alignment is inappropriate for longer texts because it affects readability.

 We can talk about horizontal alignment when you align design elements to the center, left, and or right side of a vertical line.

-As mentioned earlier, this type is not suitable for longer texts, but for segments that you’d want to highlight, this alignment type works the best.
+As mentioned earlier, this type is not suitable for longer texts.
+Still, this alignment type works the best for segments you’d want to highlight.

 • Vertical Alignment